-Our identification of the non-equilibrium representation (\ref{gl:4.1}) and of the rules how to use it, is empirical, although there is much evidence that it is the correct choice in many cases.
+Our identification of the non-equilibrium representation (\ref{gl:4.1}) and of the rules how to use it, is empirical, although there is much evidence that it should be the correct choice in many cases.
 We still lack any argument why this should be so.

-Finally, any attempt to get beyond the present restriction to $\mathpzc{z}=2$ would require a convincing candidate to describe time-space responses which could also distinguish between non-conserved and conserved dynamics.
+Finally, any attempt to get beyond the present restriction to $\mathpzc{z}=2$ would require to find a convincing candidate to describe time-space responses which could also distinguish between non-conserved and conserved dynamics.

 {\bf Acknowledgements:} We are grateful to D. Karevski, N. Stoilova and V.K.
 Dobrev for useful discussions.
 This work was supported by the french ANR-PRME UNIOPEN (ANR-22-CE30-0004-01) and by PHC RILA (Dossier 51305UC/KP06-Rila/7).